apache/nuttx-apps/nshlib/README.txt

        'home' directory is '/'.
     'cd ..' sets the current working directory to the parent directory.

+o cmp <path1> <path2>

+  Compare of the contents of the file at <file1> with the contents of the file at <path2>.
+Returns an indication only if the files differ.

 o cp <source-path> <dest-path>

   Copy of the contents of the file at <source-path> to the location